pabtomas/dotfiles/exodia/doc/05_body.md

 - **type**: string
 - **required**: false
 - **default**: `"."`
 - **description**: This attribute is only useful when you are making a `/build` Request to the Docker Engine.
 It defines either a path to a directory containing a Dockerfile, or a URL to a git repository.
-When the value supplied is a relative path, it is interpreted as relative to the location of your main Navy file.
+When the value supplied is a relative path, it is interpreted as relative to the location of your main Exodia file.
 - **exemple**:
 ```yaml
 endpoint: /build